Nikitha1203/RetailSmart-Insights-Advanced-Analytics-for-Strategic-Marketing/README.md

 # RetailSmart-Insights-Advanced-Analytics-for-Strategic-Marketing
 ## Introduction

-The goal of this lab is to predict which departments will be affected by markdowns and to what extent.
+The goal of this project is to predict which departments will be affected by markdowns and to what extent.
 We will use advanced machine learning methods to:

 * Predict the department-wide sales for each store
 * Model the effects of markdowns on holiday weeks